learn-something-new/functional-programming/closures/README.md

 # Closures

-Closures are functions that scope exists within a variable.
-Any function defined within a closure has access to the scope and variables created in the parent function.

-Closures are a part of higher-order functions in languages such as Haskell, as well they are used in languages like JavaScript for callbacks, allowing the callback to access the variables and scope of the parent function.
+The concept of closure is the concept of letting a function have access to things that are scoped around it, and tying the lifetime of those things to the lifetime of the function.

 ```javascript
 // findAverage is a closure which accepts two variables, caculates the average